Results and clearing

 Getting ready for results day

 Results day is a very emotional time for all students.
-It’s a day of much anticipation and excitement yet it can also be anxiety-provoking and worrying for those around you who care about your success.
+It’s a day of much anticipation and excitement yet it can also be anxiety-provoking and worrying for you and those around you who care about your success.

 Being prepared and knowing what to expect can help you manage your emotions during a stressful time and make good choices.